Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 }
 ```

+I uploaded this via the *Programmer Usage* process documented in the corresponding section below.
+The first upload was successful at a medium (230400) baudrate.
+Then I uploaded the test, and repeated it at the highest (TURBO 4.5v + 460800) baudrate, yielding the successful results below. **Note** - the ftdi2updi serial adapter meshing headers were reversed in this iteration, and thus I attached the serial adapter upsidedown for this test, the proper orientation as outlined in the following *Programmer Usage* section.

 <center>
 <iframe width="100%" height="500" src="https://www.youtube.com/embed/eTtsF79EW4c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+Next, I switched the programmer to its monitoring mode and hooked it up to Arduino *RX* & *TX* pins, shown below.
+Unfortunately, my simple LED board doesn't have serial communication pins, and thus this Arduino was my next best testing option.

 <center>